Body Fat Favourites

 Many of us understand that being overweight can affect our health in a great number of ways.
-The biggest health risks are heart disease and type II diabetes, and it seems most of us are pretty well aware of the links when it comes to these.
+The health risks we are most likely to acknowledge are type II diabetes and heart disease.

 Professor Jane Wardle, Health Behaviour Unit Director – Cancer Research UK says: “Excess body body fat is not harmless ‘extra padding’, but active tissue producing hormones that can increase the risk of cancer.”

-A study published in The New England Journal Of Medicine last year found an increased risk of all types of cancer (to varying degrees) in those with a body mass index above the healthy range.
+A previous study published in The New England Journal Of Medicine found an increased risk of all types of cancer (to varying degrees) in those with a body mass index above the healthy range.

 Over 900,000 adults were studied (404,576 men & 495,477 women).
 All were free of cancer on enrolment in the study in 1982, and during 16 years of follow up there were 57,145 deaths from cancer.
 Conclusions were drawn for all individual types of cancer based on sex and BMI.